-The performance, which begins at 7 p.m., is part of the President’s Cultural Series and is held in conjunction with Black History Month.
+Her performance is part of the President’s Cultural Series and is offered in conjunction with Black History Month.

 The College of Business has maintained its AACSB business accreditation.